Skip to content Skip to sidebar Skip to footer

 8. Sweat Loss and Factors Affecting It

-Depending on the activity level, environmental conditions, and body temperature, active or hard-working adults can lose up to 10–14 liters of sweat per day the average person sweats up to 0.5 to 2 liters per day.
+Depending on the activity level, environmental conditions, and body temperature, active or hard-working adults can lose up to 10–14 liters of sweat per day.
+On average, a normal person sweats up to 0.5 to 2 liters per day.

 9. Development of Sweat Glands